ssrando/ssrando/hints/distributions/README.md

 - distribution (name: distribution_data (see below))
   - Defines the specifics of the distribution

+### Assignment

+An assignmnent mode specifies how many hints are assigned to which sources.
+The two supported sources currently are:

+* fi (accessible in her menu)
+* gossip_stone (accessible by interacting with gossip stones in the world)

+Fi has a limit of 64 hints, and any given gossip stone must not have more than 8 hints.
+There are 18 gossip stones in the world.

+The two assignment modes are `split` and `separate`.

+### split

+- mode: "split"
+- fi_hints (number)
+  - The number of hints that will be given to Fi.
+- hints_per_stone (number)
+  - The number of hints that each gossip stone will have.

+The total number of hints will be `fi_hints + (18 - len(banned_stones)) * hints_per_stone`.
+The first generated `fi_hints` hints will be given to Fi, the rest to gossip stones.

+For backwards compatibility reasons, the top-level structure may have `fi_hints` and `hints_per_stone` fields, in which case the assignment mode will implicitly be "split" and the `assignment` field is not allowed.

+### separate

+- mode: "separate"
+- total_hints (number)
+  - The total number of hints that will be generated
+- default_assignment (source)
+  - The default source of generated hints

+This mode generates `total_hints` hints, and will assign them to the source specified in the distribution data's `assignment` field, falling back to `default_assignment`.
+Hints assigned to `gossip_stone` will be evenly distributed across not banned gossip stones.

 ### Distribution Data
 - order: defines what order hints should have their fixed quantities generated.
 Types with the same order will be resolved in the order they are listed in the distribution
 - weight: The relative chance that this hint type is randomly selected to be placed
 - fixed: Generates the specified number of hints prior to randomly selecting additional hints by weight.
 Note that this **does not** guarantee that all these hints will be placed depending on the rest of the distribution.
 For goal hints, the fixed count is multiplied by the number of required dungeons.
 - copies: Generates the specified number of copies of the hint everytime a hint of this type is generated (both randomly and fixed).
 Note that this **does not** guarantee that all copies will be placed, but they will all be generated before the next hint is generated.
+- assignment (source): If the assignment mode supports specifying a source, this hint type will be assigned to the given source.